ndizihiwesimon/ndizihiwesimon/README.md

 - I’m tech enthusiast
 - I’m looking to collaborate with other developers
-- 2023 goal: Learn more about flutter framework and go to grad school
+- 2024 goal: Dig deep into Data Science and Machine Learning

 ### Languages and Tools: